zebrajr/sysadmin/Windows/Reminder Password Expiring/README.md

 Notify users that the password needs to be change before disruption of service.

 ### Action
-Make a copy of "secrets-sample.ps1" as "secrets.ps1" Edit "secrets.ps1" with your Company Secrets
+- Make a copy of "secrets-sample.ps1" as "secrets.ps1"
+- Edit "secrets.ps1" with your Company Secrets
-Run ./reminder-password.ps1 OR set it as a Scheduled Task
+- Run ./reminder-password.ps1 OR set it as a Scheduled Task

 ### Result
-The users will become an email notifying them to change the Email
+The users will receive an email notifying them to change the Email

 ### Note
 "ActiveDirectory" Powershell Module needs to be installed on the device running the script